PopovicDev/config-vault/README.md

   <li>Give a specific name for the config, edit it whenever you want.</li>
   <li>Decide if you want to make your configs private/public to other ConfigVault users!</li>
 </ul>
+<h4>📀 Large amount of game configurations</h4>
+<p>We'll give our best to add as much many games to the project, so you can save any game configuration!
+(All the popular games will be added)</p>

 ## Tech Stack - [PERN STACK]
 <ul>